 Without any spoilers , the plot is simple: It’s a super sweet love story between a rich business man and a woman who works for a travel agency.
 They’re childhood sweethearts who are reunited as adults, and clearly meant to be together.
 Unfortunately, there’s a beautiful witch who wants to break this couple apart and have the handsome man all to herself.

-The jumps through time are especially awesome, as we got lots of flashbacks of the two immortal ladies in various decades, fully decked out in the latest fashions.
+If the witches and the dancing aren’t enough to entice you, let me point out another cool variation to the norm that Black Knight provides: The jumps through time!
+We get lots of flashbacks of the two immortal ladies in various decades, fully decked out in the latest fashions.
 It’s the one thing I am usually disappointed with in other shows that deal with time travel, the lack of “inbetween” years.
 Not Black Knight, though!
 We get plenty of glimpses through the two hundred years these ladies have roamed the earth.
 Between the time jumps, the atmospheric sets, the location shooting, the sickeningly sweet romance, and the calm deviousness of our witch made Black Knight awesome.
 It’s a surrealist fairy tale for grown ups.

 Overall Rating – 8/10.
 Hell Hath No Fury Like A Witchy Woman Scorned.

 More about the actual plot – with SPOILERS galore – follows…

 The actual plot, basically, is about some twisted fates due to baby swapping.
 Back in the day (Joseon era), a handsome young wealthy man marries a beautiful wealthy woman, but he’s desperately in love with her maid and runs off with his lover.
 Enraged, the wife has her cheating husband and his lover killed.
 This deed leads to her immortality, a curse for separating the lovers.
 Seo Ji-Hye plays our witchy wife and she’s amazing… ethereal, beautiful, and dangerous.